EmersonCoronel/aristotle-api/README.md

 # artistotle-api
-This is the api for the AristotleAI project on my personal website
+This is the api for the AristotleAI project on my emersoncoronel.com

-go build -o main

-./main